MuhammedBuyukkinaci/AWS-Notes/README.md

     - Database Migration Service: A migration service for databases.
 It supports homogeneous( example: Postgresql to Postgresql) & heterogeneous (MySQL to Amazon Aurora) migrations.
     - Server Migration Service: A service to move local servers to AWS servers.
     - Snowball: A migration tool to move Petabytes of data to AWS.
 It is a PHYSICAL device.
 AWS sends it to you.
 You put your data into this device in a encrypted way.
 You send it back to AWS.
 AWS restores services via this PHYSICAL device.

+7) Management Tools are used in managing AWS Resources

+    - Cloudwatch: A monitoring tool for RAM, CPU, disc, bandwith etc on servers.
+For example, if CPU limit exceeds 80 %(detected by Cloudwatch), then add a new server etc.
+    - CloudTrail: A monitoring tool for all activities on AWS.
+Some activities are like who deleted S3 service, who increased the RAM of EC2 etc.
+    - CloudFormation: A service suitable for repetitive task.
+For example, we create a cluster of virtual servers once a day.
+Then we are destroying them all.
+Instead of doing this manually, we are writing our instructions in a file(similar/equivalent to infrastructure as code solutions), then run them on CloudFormation.
+    - Autoscaling: A service to automatically scale AWS resource in case of heavy load(CPU Bound > 80%).
+    - Config: A monitoring tool for configuration settings.
+Configuration version of CloudTrail.
+It takes snapshots of current configuration settings.
+    - Opsworks: A service version of Chef & Puppet in AWS world.
+    - SystemCatalog: A service to restrict which IAM users can access to which service.
+    - SystemsManager: A service providing us with managing all of our resources at the same time.
+For example, we want to upgrade OS's of our EC2 instances to Ubuntu Server 22.04 at the same time.
+It is possible with SystemsManager.
+    - AWS Trusted Advisor: A service which suggests best practices for our existing services.
+For instance, there are 2 cores on our EC2 instance but our CPU doesn't exceed 30%.
+In this scenario, Trusted Advisor suggests us to reduce core number of our machine.
+    - AWS Managed Services: A service listing 3rd party vendors of AWS.
+You can get support from these vendors.
+If we don't want to run our AWS infrastructure and want a 3rd party firm to manage it, these firms are ready on Managed Services